arjanjohan/aptos-telegram/README.md

 - **Voting Integration**:
   - Customize/override voting requirements per action
   - Admin actions, to allow certain actions without voting (for example, give one person right to manager positions but require group to handle withdrawals)
-- **Key management**:
-  - Store privatekey of Aptos account securely
-- **Simplify actions**:
+- **Simplify codebase**:
-  - Some actions that could be executed directly on Aptos, without making API calls to Kana API.
+  - Some actions can maybe be executed directly on Aptos, without making API calls to Kana API.

   ## Team